-- improved economic incentive to redevelop underutilised and dilapidated sites, ensuring that new business premises and residential dwellings are delivered in a timely manner; - proximity to local centres at Marrickville Road and Enmore, as well as centrebased retail at Marrickville Metro; - improves housing diversity and accessibility within the Marrickville LGA, including the provision of live/work opportunities; - delivers much-needed housing within a location with good amenity; - increased residential densities along strategic public transport corridors; and - improving amenity and safety within the precinct by increasing daytime with employment uses and during the evening with residential uses.
+- improved economic incentive to redevelop underutilised and dilapidated sites, ensuring that new business premises and residential dwellings are delivered in a timely manner; - proximity to local centres at Marrickville Road and Enmore, as well as centrebased retail at Marrickville Metro; - improves housing diversity and accessibility within the Marrickville LGA, including the provision of live/work opportunities; - delivers much-needed housing within a location with good amenity; - increased residential densities along strategic public transport corridors; and - improving amenity and safety within the precinct by increasing daytime employment uses, expanding non-residential uses in the evenings and integrating this with residential uses that improve casual surveillance of the area.

-A residential compatibility analysis was undertaken as part of the Employment Strategy to assess the ability to integrate housing with new business precincts, as illustrated in Figure 24 below.
-This Planning Proposal seeks to facilitate only a small segment of the identified residential areas, being land to the south of Marrickville Primary School and outside of the ANEF 30 + noise contour.
+A residential compatibility analysis was undertaken as part of the Employment Strategy to assess the ability to integrate housing with new business precincts, as illustrated in Figure 27 below.
+It should be noted that this Planning Proposal seeks to facilitate only a small segment of the identified residential areas, being land to the south of Marrickville Primary School and outside of the ANEF 30+ noise contour.

-Figure 24 - Residential compatibility analysis Source: JBA Employment Strategy
+Figure 27 - Residential compatibility analysis Source: JBA Employment Strategy